Environmental Education On and Off Refuge

 Bird Field Trip Program

-In addition to our regular Field Trip Program, we will be introducing our new “All About Birds” program in the spring of 2013 for educators who are looking for a bird specific field trip.
+In addition to our regular Field Trip Program, our new “All About Birds” program was introduced in the spring of 2013 for educators who are looking for a bird specific field trip.

 A field guide developed by the Refuge and Discovery School is available for students to use during the field trip.